SovnSkyrim/Aldrnari/Modified Gameplay.md

 - [SkyTEST](https://www.nexusmods.com/skyrimspecialedition/mods/1104) for animals only so they are an actual threat passed level 5.
 - [Dragon War](https://www.nexusmods.com/skyrimspecialedition/mods/51310) and its Variants add-on are what brings diversity and difficulty to Dragons so every encounter is a new challenge.
 - My very own **Sovn's Enchanted Spheres - Porting Requiem Enemies to Vanilla Skyrim** to bring some actual bosses in Dwarven ruins.
+- A set of 30+ Mihail Mods, which adds new enemies that dot the landscape.
+You can find them in the modlist under "MM -".
+- [Skyrim Immersive Creatures](https://www.nexusmods.com/skyrimspecialedition/mods/12680) is now fixed, implementing a ton of new enemies which will obviously help a lot bringing diversity to the world!

 Those are only the most prominent overhauls present.
 The above list isn't exhaustive.